waseemaliuk/SkyHighRemote/README.md

 The application can be installed on your device as a Progressive Web App.
 You still need the Server side running but installing it on your mobile or similar makes it work more like a regular mobile app.

-I run this on IOS14 in Firefox with the server side hosted on a Raspberry PI behind Nginx.
+I run this on IOS14 in Firefox with the server side hosted on a Ubuntu 18.04 server behind Nginx.

 You can store your Sky PIN in the application as well as send text to the box.